kenlasko/k8s/docs/WORKSTATION.md

 # Windows Workstation Prep
 These instructions are for configuring Linux-based tools in an Ubuntu Windows Subsystem for Linux (WSL) virtual machine.
-If you are using a native machine, you can skip the WSL-specific bits
+If you are using a native machine, you can skip the WSL-specific bits.

+I no longer use Ubuntu for this.
+I have switched over to [NixOS in WSL](/kenlasko/nixos-wsl), which is much easier to create repeatable builds after you've worked through the configuration hurdles.

 ## Install WSL and supporting tools
 From Windows Terminal: